WolfwithSword/TwitchCollabNetwork/README.md

 #### [CONCURRENCY]

+This program supports parallelism / concurrency for user processing either in API requests or cache fetching.

 enabled: `true/false` enable parallel processing concurrency

 max_concurrency: `12` max number of concurrent processes to run.
 Recommend 5-20.
 If you hit rate-limiting from twitch API, it will pause until the rate opens back up.

+#### [CACHE]

+This program supports file/disk based caching.
+Since this program is used to generate an output after running and is not run as a live service, a disk based cache is more useful than in-memory cache, as now API results can persist in between sessions.

+enabled: `true/false` enable local disk caching for twitch API results.

+user_expiry_s: `3600` number of seconds to keep user API results from twitch before expiring.
+This can be a higher number without affecting much.

+vodlist_expiry_s: `600` number of seconds to keep list of user's vods with tagged users from twitch API before expiring.
+Can be long, but if a new public vod goes up, it won't be picked up until this expires

 # FAQ